 |Alert Title||The name and substitutions (dynamic content) that adds context to the alert.|

 The substitution fields should match the aggregation fields selected for the alert.
 The aggregation fields define the uniqueness of the alerts.
-See the Life Cycle of an Alert article for additional information on aggregations.
+For additional information on aggregations, see Life Cycle of an Alert.

-Alerts trigger when Threat Stack detects a behavior anomaly deemed inappropriate based on the rules you enabled or created.
+Alerts trigger when Distributed Cloud AIP detects a behavior anomaly deemed inappropriate based on the rules you enabled or created.
 Rules require a filter to match behaviors against raw telemetry.

 |Telemetry||Events and behavior anomalies.|